-Before you can perform administrative tasks on a Horizon Cloud node, you must take your deployed Horizon Cloud node through the steps of:
+Before you can perform administrative tasks on a Horizon Cloud pod, you must:

-Registering at least one Active Directory domain.
-Registering the domain involves doing a domain bind, providing both a primary domain-bind account and an auxiliary domain-bind account, and doing a domain join.
+- A primary domain-bind account and an auxiliary domain-bind account, used by Horizon Cloud to perform lookups in the Active Directory.
 By providing an auxiliary domain-bind account when you first register the domain, you prevent locking your administrator users out of the Administration Console if the primary bind account becomes inaccessible.